Buffalo Chicken Pinwheels | Hot or Cold!

 This post might have affiliate links.
 For full details please see my disclosure policy.

 These buffalo chicken pinwheels have cream cheese, cheddar, optional blue cheese, ranch seasoning, and you can make them two ways!
-Bake them up in puff pastry for a rich and flaky appetizer.
-Or, wrap the filling in tortillas for an easy, no-cook party snack.
+I like to bake them up in puff pastry for a rich and flaky appetizer.
+But you can also wrap the filling in tortillas for an easy, no-cook party snack.
 These pinwheels are amazing for get togethers, game day, tailgating, & more!

 Very slowly but kind of surely, I am peeling myself off the couch to begin the post-holiday recovery process.
 That is, drinking a gallon of water, eating some kale, and thinking about taking down the Christmas tree.
 And how convenient that post-holiday recovery coincides perfectly with Super Bowl preparations?

 I know that the Super Bowl is technically about football, but it’s also my Super Bowl in terms of snacks.
 I’ve literally been collecting football food recipes ever since I was in culinary school and made my first batch of fried cheese curds.
-And now I’ve created all kinds of football recipes like garlic butter chicken wings, loaded waffle fries, and spicy ranch snack mix.
+And now I’ve created all kinds of football recipes like these uber cheesy loaded waffle fries or this addictive spicy ranch snack mix.
+Of course, we can’t forget about my garlic butter chicken wings which are pretty much famous around here.

 Rotisserie or canned chicken